-In order to progress from Part 1 to Part 2, a student must achieve a threshold performance;
+In order to progress from Part 1 to Part 2, a student must achieve a threshold performance; and iv) Obtain a mark of at least 40% over modules in Latin and Ancient Greek (CLL and CLG).

 The achievement of a threshold performance at Part 1 qualifies a student for a Certificate of Higher Education if they leave the University before completing the subsequent Part.